What is Social Media Archiving for Government, Education & Healthcare?

 How Should You Archive Your Social Media?

 These laws on archiving ensure that public agencies remain transparent to the taxpayers.

 When it comes to how you archive social media, let’s be honest, you have options.
 Most agencies are choosing between screenshots, relying on social media networks, or social archiving software.
 If you are a busy agency that is trying to make a difference in your community, you know that spending hours saving screenshots or printing comment threads is not the best use of your time.
 Hey, compare the benefits of using a social media archiving solution for yourself below:

 What to Look For in a Social Media Archiving Tool?

 Social media archiving tools provide an easy, searchable and accurate archive of your social media content that securely protects your records with minimal time and effort from you.
 Social media archiving, unfortunately, can’t make mean comments go away.
 Nor can it promise you will never receive a records request for social media.
-You need a solution that can promise an easy, searchable and accurate archive of your social media content that securely protects your records with minimal time and effort from you.
+You need a solution that can promise an easy, searchable and accurate archive of your social media content that captures records in near real-time.

-You want an archiving solution that works with top social media platforms to make sure your accounts are continuously connected and we save the maximum information possible.
+You want an archiving solution that works with the top social media platforms to make sure your accounts are continuously connected and are saving every record possible.
 Deleted comments?
 You need that!
 Metadata?
 You need that!
 Historical posts?
 You need that, too!

 The ArchiveSocial Difference

 We provide a digital archiving solution that helps government agencies and school districts remain compliant with ever-growing public record law.
-Comments, posts, pictures, and videos are saved in our SSAE 16-certified cloud datacenter.
+Comments, posts, pictures, and videos are automatically saved in our SSAE 16-certified cloud datacenter.
 It usually takes less than five minutes to become compliant, and your records are saved in near-real-time.
 This means we capture and save social media comments even if they are deleted in the future.
 That’s it!
 No more screenshots.
 No more printouts.
-No more formatting.
+No more lost records.
 If you need records from a specific topic, platform, or time period, then you can export in a variety of formats.

 Your Happily Ever After